NerdonblooR/ambry/README.md

 The script will start Ambry frontend component and backend component, conduct tests and collect performance metrics.
 When script stops, you can check ambry/compaction-test/testResult/1 for collected performance data

 ambry/compaction-test/testResult/1 will contain:
 -csv files contain performance metrics for each partition
 -server.log contains debug info about compaction code:
-   check compaction runtime via:
+   check compaction elapsed time via:
    $ cat server.log | grep Compaction
 -settings for the test: HardwareLayout.json, PartitionLayout.json, config